ilyasergey/YSC2229/source/week-08-rabin-karp.rst

 **Question:** why on regular strungs Rabin-Karp search is not so efficient?

 **Question:** What do you think would be the strings on which Rabin-Karp search performs more efficiently than naive search?

 ..
-Complexity: :math:`O(n)`
+Complexity: :math:`O(nm)`

 Testing Rabin-Karp search can be done easily with the help of the ``search_tested procedure``::